ZeroSiks/FishBot/README.md

-# Bermuda-fn
+# Bermuda-FN
-A discord fortnite bot of sorts.
+A Discord Fortnite bot of sorts.
 Help on improving it would be appreciated.